bmabsout/Thesis/src/chapters/04_fulfillment_priority_logic.typ

 === Type Safety

-The FPL type system ensures that all well-formed formulas produce valid fulfillment values in $[0,1]$ and that parameter constraints are enforced (e.g., $p \leq 0$ for AND operations).
+The FPL type system ensures that all well-formed formulas produce valid fulfillment values in $[0,1]$ and that parameter constraints are enforced (e.g., $q >= 1$ for OR operations).

 == Empirical Evaluation